eneisen-ibm/copilot-workshop-labs/lab_3/README.md

    - Evaluate suggestion relevance
    - Document which instructions work best

+### Task 7: Generate Advanced Real-Time CGM System Template
+**Objective**: Use GitHub Copilot to kickstart a complete production-ready project template

+This demonstrates how Copilot can rapidly scaffold enterprise-grade architectures from a well-crafted prompt.

+1. **Open `ADVANCED_PROJECT_PROMPT.md`** and review the comprehensive prompt

+2. **Let Copilot generate** a complete real-time CGM system with:
+   - Python/FastAPI backend with BLE sensor integration
+   - ML-based glucose prediction
+   - Real-time alerts and WebSocket support
+   - PostgreSQL + TimescaleDB for time-series data
+   - Docker/Kubernetes deployment configs
+   - Comprehensive tests and documentation

+**Key Takeaway**: AI can scaffold complex, production-ready architectures in minutes, demonstrating the evolution from simple C prototypes to enterprise systems.

 ## Expected Outcomes
 After completing this lab, you will have:
 - Created and managed feature branches for development